 If you need more time before speaking to us, you may find our frequently asked questions about adoption useful.

-2. Your home visit
+2. Stage One, First Phase - Your home visit

-Next, one of our team will come and visit you at your home, at a convenient time, and go through the adoption process in more detail.
+In the first phase, one of our team will come and visit you at your home, at a convenient time, and go through the adoption process in more detail.
 This gives you another opportunity to ask any questions, to discuss what adoption means and explore whether it is the right decision for you.

-3. Stage One – Training and Checks
+3. Stage One, Second Phase – Training and Checks

-Our social worker will complete a Stage One Assessment Plan with you and explain more about the information we need you to share with us – this will include a family tree, a financial statement, information about important life events, health and safety and pet questionnaires.
+Our social worker will complete an Assessment Plan with you and explain more about the information we need you to share with us – this will include a family tree, a financial statement, information about important life events, health and safety and pet questionnaires.
 We will also take up statutory checks - this includes local authority checks, disclosure and barring services (DBS) checks, personal and family references and medicals.

 You’ll be invited to our Stage One adoption training workshops and will have the chance to meet experienced adoptive parents.
 This three-day course will help you to explore your expectations of adoption and is a compulsory part of your assessment.
 We’ll also recommend some reading, e-learning, DVDs, etc for you and you’ll be asked to keep a record of your learning.